dotnet/csharplang/proposals/state-machine-restriction-updates.md

 - `yield` inside `lock` could be an error (like `await` inside `lock` is) but that would be a breaking change.

+- Variables inside async or iterator methods should not be "fixed" but rather "moveable" if they need to be hoisted to fields of the state machine (similarly to captured variables).
+  Note that this is a pre-existing bug in the spec independent of the rest of the proposal because `unsafe` blocks inside `async` methods were always allowed.
+  There is currently [a warning for this in C# 12 warning wave][async-pointer] and making it an error would be a breaking change.

+  [§23.4 Fixed and moveable variables][fixed-vars]:

+  > In precise terms, a fixed variable is one of the following:
+  >
+  > - A variable resulting from a *simple_name* ([§12.8.4][simple-names]) that refers to a local variable, value parameter, or parameter array,
+  > unless the variable is captured by an anonymous function ([§12.19.6.2][captured-vars]) **or a local function ([§13.6.4][local-funcs])
+  > or the variable needs to be hoisted as part of an async ([§15.15][async-funcs]) or an iterator ([§15.14][iterators]) method**.
+  > - [...]

   - It could be possible to use `fixed` to get the address of a hoisted or captured variable although the fact that those are fields is an implementation detail so in other implementations it might not be possible to use `fixed` on them.
     Note that we only propose to consider also hoisted variables as "moveable", but captured variables were already "moveable" and `fixed` was not allowed for them.

 - We could allow `await`/`yield` inside `unsafe` except inside `fixed` statements (compiler cannot pin variables across method boundaries).
   That might result in some unexpected behavior, for example around `stackalloc` as described below.